algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 #### 2.2.1 Gameplay movement

-The frog advances one space per button press.
+The frog advances one tile per button press.
 When the frog reaches the top row of the screen and completes the level, the frog is automatically repositioned at the bottom to begin the next level.

 _Frog:_